LOS ANGELES · NEW YORK · CYPRUS

 photo by Erica Urech

 Liz Sargent is a Korean-American adoptee whose award-winning work explores themes of adoption, disability, and family.
-As a writer-director, she incorporates her background as a choreographer into visual storytelling that channels complex human emotions that are an extension of her experience as the middle child of eleven and recognize her intersectional identity as an adult.
+As a writer-director, she incorporates her background as a choreographer into visual storytelling that channels complex human emotions that are an extension of her experience as the middle child of eleven and recognize her intersectional identity.

-Her film Take Me Home won the Julia S. Gouw Fellowship with CAPE and Janet Yang Productions, a Reel Sisters Fellowship, Asian Women Giving Circle grant and raised 30K on Kickstarter.
-Currently in the festival circuit starting at Sundance (World Premiere), then onto Santa Barbara IFF, SXSW, Florida FF and more.
-GOLDEN REEL winner at Academy Qualifying LAAPFF.
-The Sundance Shorts Tour chose the film as 1 of 7 shorts to do a theatrical tour worldwide.
+Her film TAKE ME HOME won the Julia S. Gouw Fellowship with CAPE and Janet Yang Productions, a Reel Sisters Fellowship, Asian Women Giving Circle grant and raised 30K on Kickstarter.
+Festivals: Sundance Santa Barbara IFF, SXSW, with Academy Qualifying wins at LAAPFF Golden Reel Best Short & deadCenter Film Festival Special Grand Jury Best Film.

-Liz incorporates her background as a choreographer trained at North Carolina School of the Arts into her commercial and experimental work.
-The short film Slow Down: River To River was broadcast on PBS and won a NY Emmy.
+Trained in modern dance at North Carolina School of the Arts, a unique sense of movement is always present in her commercial and experimental work.
+The short film SLOW DOWN: River To River was broadcast on PBS and won a NY Emmy.
 Experimental dance film collaborations include work with Pam Tanowitz and Fisher Center at Bard, Eiko Otake and Jacob’s Pillow, and Adrienne Westwood and Angelica Negron.

 The extension of her personal stories have been told through podcasts and in her award winning story slam at the Korean American Story ROAR in Chicago.
-She is a two time Ryan Murphy HALF Initiative Mentee, AICP Mentee with Edward Grann at mssg pces, a member of the Gold House Creator Network, and producer with Cyprian Films New York.
+She is a two time Ryan Murphy HALF Initiative Mentee, NBCU Directing Fellowship Semi-Finalist 2023, AICP Mentee with Edward Grann at mssg pces, a member of the Gold House Creator Network, and producer with Cyprian Films New York.

 SPEAKING, EDUCATIONAL & COMMUNITY ENGAGEMENTS